LucvandenBrand/lucvandenbrand.github.io/index.md

 Hello!
 My name is Luc and I am a freelance software engineer housed at the [Game Bakery](https://gamebakery.nl/).
 Engineering effective solutions to problems in Game Development is my specialty.

 I used to (and sometimes still do!) teach students as a Teaching Assistant for the [University of Groningen](https://www.rug.nl).
-I have thought a diverse range of subjects in Computing Science, from _Advanced Object Oriented Programming_ to _Software Startups and Requirements Engineering_.
+I have taught a diverse range of subjects in Computing Science, from _Advanced Object Oriented Programming_ to _Software Startups and Requirements Engineering_.

 ## What I do
 Computer scientists are blessed with the fact that we can wiggle ourselves into **any field or subject that peeks our interest**.
 Smart algorithms and computational models can describe anything from the likelihood of enjoying a movie to the collision of galaxies between millions of stars.
 I am no different, and have worked on things such as: